 Research shows that acne and large pores are often attributed to oily skin.
 In 2013, a study done with 60 male and female volunteers concluded that sebum secretion levels positively influence the size and number of pores.

 Studies show that the number of pores on our skin increases as we age, and this increment is significant between the ages of 30 and 40.
 This research also states that the enlargement of pores is related to the severity of ageing.
 Another study states that the loss of elasticity around pores can also cause them to expand in size

-HOW TO REDUCE LARGE PORES ON FACE?The simplest way to improve the appearance of pores is by assessing your skin care routine step by step and making necessary adjustments –
+The simplest way to improve the appearance of pores is by assessing your skin care routine step by step and making necessary adjustments:

 For oily skin, use a cleanser which is gentle, but also clarifying in nature.
 It will keep excess oil at bay and ensure that your pores remain clean and unclogged.
 However, do not cleanse excessively as it may cause dehydration and force your skin into producing even more sebum.